-When flooding or other disasters occur, it is important that businesses are able to maintain their critical operating functions.
+When flooding or other disasters occur, you may need disaster recovery advice.
 Planning ahead to minimise disruption can often have significant business benefits at relatively little cost, but what happens if you do not have a disaster recovery plan in place?
 For most small businesses, the next steps can be crucial in order to continue operations.

 Maintaining business during an emergency